Azure/FTALive-Sessions/content/networking/networking-overview/basics.md

 > [!NOTE]
 > Configure IP address and DNS settings outside of the VMs OS.
 Leave the VM to use DHCP (yes, even for NVAs)

+A VNET enables you to connect your resources to each other, the internet, and other networks you own.
+By default, VNETs are isolated from each other and establish a connectivity and network security boundary.
+Everything connected to a VNET must reside in the same region as the VNET.

 ##### VNET configuration
 - Assign one or more address spaces
     - Address spaces can be added after creation